Meet 8 Baylor women who blazed new trails in the sciences & engineering

 Ligon joined the Baylor faculty in 1958 (back when computers took up an entire room) and served until she passed in 2003 (the same year iTunes and Blu-ray players made their debut).
 As the first person in computing at Baylor — and one of the first in the state — Ligon made many unique contributions to the field of information systems.
 In 1962, Carl and Thelma Casey gave the Hankamer School of Business an IBM 1620 computer, and Ligon was chosen to learn how to run the computer and then teach students in the computer field.
 Under her guidance, student workers wrote and ran programs using keypunch cards.
 For many Bears, Ligon was the one who first introduced them to computers.
 She was named Baylor’s “Most Popular Business Professor” an unprecedented six times, was awarded the Herbert H. Reynolds Award for outstanding dedication and service to Baylor in 1991, and was honored a year later as the namesake of the Helen H. Ligon Professorship in Information Systems.

-Dr. Rebekah Ann Naylor, BA ’64, spent three decades at Bangalore Baptist Hospital in India as a surgeon, chief of medical staff, administrator, and medical superintendent, until her retirement in 2009.
-All the while, she exemplified the ideals of the Christian servant.
+Dr. Rebekah Ann Naylor (BA ’64) spent three decades at Bangalore Baptist Hospital in India as a surgeon, chief of medical staff, administrator, and medical superintendent, until her retirement in 2009.

 Named the outstanding premed student of the year, Naylor graduated from Baylor with a degree in chemistry.
-After getting her M.D. from Vanderbilt University School of Medicine, she became the first female resident in general surgery at Southwestern Medical Center and Parkland Hospital in Dallas.
+After getting her M.D. from Vanderbilt, she became the first female resident in general surgery at Southwestern Medical Center and Parkland Hospital in Dallas.
 In 1973, she was appointed by the Foreign (now International) Mission Board of the Southern Baptist Convention as a missionary to India.
 Arriving at the new Bangalore Baptist Hospital in early 1974, she launched a missionary career that included busy clinical practice, administrative responsibility, and teaching.
-She doubled the hospital’s number of beds, expanded its services, and in the 1990s organized training program in four allied health disciplines, set up accredited residency training programs for doctors, and initiated a training program for chaplains.
-Finally, in 1996 she established the Rebekah Ann Naylor School of Nursing, which has trained hundreds of nurses in India, most of whom came from a very poor socioeconomic background.
-To this day, Baylor’s Louise Herrington School of Nursing maintains a strong partnership with the Naylor School of Nursing.
+In 1996, she established the Rebekah Ann Naylor School of Nursing, which has trained hundreds of nurses in India, most of whom came from a very poor socioeconomic background.
+Since returning to the U.S., Naylor has been a global health care consultant for Baptist Global Response and the International Mission Board and taught at UT Southwestern Medical School and Southwestern Baptist Theological Seminary.

 Louise Herrington Ornelas, the woman for whom Baylor’s nursing school is named, generously supported countless future Baylor nurses throughout her lifetime even though she was never an alumna herself.